-Rosh Hashanah, often referred to in non-Jewish communities as the “Jewish New Year,” falls somewhere between early-September and early-October in the Gregorian calendar, and on the first and second day of the month of Tishrei in the Hebraic calendar.
-It begins on the eve prior to Tishrei 1 and continues to sunset the second day of Tishrei.
-It is a time of new beginnings and a new season, not so much for the changing of warm to cool or lightweight clothing to layers, but for the changing of God’s seasons.
+Rosh Hashanah, often referred to in non-Jewish communities as the “Jewish New Year,” falls somewhere between early September and early October in the Gregorian calendar and on the first and second day of the month of Tishrei in the Hebraic calendar.
+It begins on the evening before Tishrei 1 and continues to sunset on the second day of Tishrei.
+It is a time of new beginnings and a new season.
+It is a time when God is opening doors and inviting us to go through the gates!
+Doors of new opportunities await.

 Numbers Have Meaning

 In Hebraic tradition, numbers have meaning.
 Not to tell us the future like someone with a crystal ball, but so we might better understand what God is telling us.
 His timing… both in the Word and in time itself.